James Counsell QC

 Besides defence regulatory work, he represents the Council of Lloyd’s in enforcement proceedings brought against its members by the Society of Lloyd’s.
 He is also an active member of the BSB Prosecuting Panel and has represented the BSB in a number of recent high profile cases against well-known barristers, including proceedings against Constance Briscoe, Shaun Wallace, Damian McCarthy and Howard Godfrey, QC.

 Successful claim for claimant who suffered psychiatric injuries as a result of rape by elder of Barry congregation when aged 29.
 Important case on vicarious liability (liability for trespass by elder of congregation, who was also a friend of claimant), limitation (claim brought 24 years out of time) and also on costs (failure of defendant to engage in settlement leading to indemnity costs order).
 Trial before Chamberlain J over 5 days in November and December 2019.
-The news item for this case can be read here.
+The judgment is here and the news item for this case can be read here.

 In the first of many anticipated cases arising out of abuse of young footballers, James successfully represented the claimant in the first of these claims, for injuries suffered by survivor of sexual abuse, when aged 13, for abuse committed by football scout, Frank Roper, working for football club on football tour to New Zealand in 1987 before Griffiths J in January 2020.
 Issues: vicarious liability – connection between scout and football when scout not an employee, limitation – whether club prejudiced by death of abuser and youth coach and delay of 22 years and costs – another important costs decision in this area: defence was criticised for (1) failing to concede issue of abuse when no evidence to contrary and for failing to engage in settlement discussions on basis confident would win.
-The news item for this case can be read here.
+The judgment is here and the news item for this case can be read here.
 The article James wrote on the case for PSL can be read here.
 James also wrote a review of DSN v Blackpool FC and its implications for sexual abuse claims in English football for LawInSport.
 This article can be read here.

 EXE v Governors of the Royal Naval School EWHC 596